-Type of Assignment: Full Time Assignment Category: Regular Position
+Type of Assignment: Full Time Assignment Category: Temporary Assignment

 Employees must make arrangements for the direct deposit of paychecks into the financial institution of their choice, via electronic fund transfer.

-Application Procedure: In order to be considered for this position, you must submit the following documents directly in the online system and finish applying and receive a confirmation number:
+Application Procedure: In order to be considered for this position, you must submit the required documents directly in the online system:

-Offer of employment to the person selected for this position is contingent upon 1) proof of being fully vaccinated* for COVID-19 or requesting and receiving approval for a medical or religious exemption; 2) successful completion of a pre-placement physical exam at district expense; 3) submission of a current tuberculosis test clearance; 4) proof of eligibility to work in the United States; 5) fingerprint clearance; and 6) approval by the Board of Trustees.
+Offer of employment to the person selected for this position is contingent upon 1) submission of a current tuberculosis test clearance; 2) proof of eligibility to work in the United States; 3) fingerprint clearance; 4) proof of high school graduation or equivalent; 5) approval by the Board of Trustees.

 Retired STRS members are not eligible for this position.